sergey-melnychuk/sergey-melnychuk.github.io/_posts/2018-05-27-testing-rabbitmq-client-java.markdown

 layout: post
 title:  "Testing RabbitMQ Client in Java"
 date:   2018-05-27 15:35:00 +0200
-categories: java email testing
+categories: java rabbitmq queue testing
 ---
 Writing RabbitMQ client in Java is very well described in the [tutorial][rabbit-java-tutorial] and client [docs][rabbit-java-client], but writing test-coverage for such client can be tricky.

 It makes sense to test message queue client against real message queue, and it makes sense to pick the message queue broker that can be embedded into tests code.
 The answer I found is Apache [QPID][apache-qpid].

-Next in this post I will show how to set up embedded qpid broker and run send/receive test workload against it.
-Here I will provide the full solution without much comments (as it is very clear), but for more details like broker configuration etc the qpid [docs][qpid-java-broker] is a good starting point.
+Next in this post I will show how to set up embedded QPID broker and run send/receive test workload against it.
+Here I will provide the full solution without much comments (as it is extremely straightforward), but for more details like broker configuration etc the QPID [docs][qpid-java-broker] is a good starting point.

 This is how to add required Java dependencies using Gradle.